THE-ICE Global Revenue Management (GRM) Challenge

 How does it work?

 Students will use the Russell Partnership Technology Revenue Management programme to complete THE-ICE GRM Challenge online, making decisions as a team to manage the sales and revenue for a virtual hotel within a simulated environment.
-Teams will be drawn from across the global network of THE-ICE, and each GRM team will be advised and coordinated by at least one CHIA-certified academic from a member institution of THE-ICE.
+Teams will be drawn from across the global network of THE-ICE, and each GRM team will be advised and coordinated by at least one CHIA (or equivalent) certified academic from a member institution of THE-ICE.

 The Best Ever Prize Package

-- 1st Place – All members of the team received a $AUS1500 bursary towards study offered by any member of THE-ICE, AND a free registration on the Certification in Advanced Hospitality and Tourism Industry Analytics (CAHTA) offered by STR SHARE Center AND a free registration on the Hospitality Business Acumen (HBA) Certificate programme offered by Russell Partnership Technology.
+• 1st Place – All members of the team received a $AUS1500 bursary towards study offered by any member of THE-ICE, AND a free registration on the Certification in Advanced Hospitality and Tourism Industry Analytics (CAHTA) offered by CoStar SHARE Center AND a free registration on the Hospitality Business Acumen (HBA) Certificate programme offered by Russell Partnership Technology.

 Supporting Learning and Certification

 The Certification in Hotel Industry Analytics (CHIA) is not only an industry recognised qualification, but also the best way to prepare for the competition.
-So, in order to create a level playing field, at least one member of each team in the GRM Challenge will have to be CHIA certified.
-However, because the competition provides a stimulus for students to take CHIA and a fantastic practical application of the skills learnt, THE-ICE has agreed to supplement the cost of this certification for team members, reducing the rate from $75 USD to just $50 USD!
+So, in order to create a level playing field, at least one member of each team in the GRM Challenge will have to be CHIA certified or hold an equivalent certification.
+However, because the competition provides a stimulus for students to take CHIA and a fantastic practical application of the skills learnt, THE-ICE has agreed to supplement the cost of this certification for team members, reducing both the workshop rate and examination rate from $75 USD each to just $50 USD each!

 Professional development opportunities for staff and students

-November – The winning team is presented with their study bursary at the Gala Dinner of THE-ICE 16th IPoE Forum (30th October – 1st November 2023).
+November – The winning team is presented with their study bursary at the Gala Dinner of THE-ICE 17th IPoE Forum.

 How to get involved

-To register your interest in the 2023 competition, or if you have any questions regarding THE-ICE GRM Challenge, please contact THE-ICE Administrator Ms Jade Rheeder (jade@the-ice.org) on or before Friday 17th February 2023.
+To register your interest in the 2024 competition, or if you have any questions regarding THE-ICE GRM Challenge, please contact THE-ICE Project Coordinator, Ms Jade Rheeder (jade@the-ice.org).